MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 Behavioral Questions

-You'll almost certainly encounter behavioral questions in your interview.
+You'll almost certainly encounter situational MBA interview questions.
 These are used to explore how you have reacted to various situations in the past, either personally, academically, or professionally.
 These can be questions like:

 • Describe a time when you were forced to make an unpopular decision.